mit-dci/opencx/features.md

 ## Important note
 There are multiple ways to create an "exchange," one of which is what I'm currently trying to make, but hopefully the APIs I make are robust enough such that the other type can be made as well.
 There are **Dealer markets** and **Auction markets**.
 I'm currently making a dealer market, which uses competitive buy and sell orders and a market maker, in this case the exchange, to actually facilitate trades.
 Auction markets are _very_ similar, in fact the exact same but without a market maker.

+Another way of doing exchange, like Arwen is doing, is using RFQ, or **request for quote**.
+Instead of posting orders (though on the backend it works pretty much the same), you request a quote for what you have, and the exchange gives you a price and offer to accept.
+We're not using RFQ, we're using limit orders.

 ## Wallets